 Preparations for grape harvesting in the River Mosel Valley near Nennig

 Julius Caesar would have hardly thought that the valleys of the Rhine and of its tributaries had the potential to become a rich agricultural land, not a granary similar to Sicily or Syria, or a supplier of olive oil similar to Spain or Africa, but an immense vineyard.
-The Romans were wary of nomadic tribes and saw the development of farming as a mean to strengthen their control over the territories they conquered.
+The Romans saw the development of farming as a mean to strengthen their control over the territories they conquered.
 Viticulture was introduced in the Rhine Valley in the late IIIrd century and slightly earlier in that of the Mosel; until then wine was imported from Italy and the valley of the River Rhône.

 Rheinisches Landesmuseum of Trier: The Mosel Ship, a relief from a tomb found in 1878 in the environs of Trier, which most likely belonged to a wine merchant; it is dated ca 220 AD